Straight-billed Hermit

 The Straight-billed Hermit (Phaethornis bourcieri) Read in Spanish

-Appearance: The Straight-billed Hermit is named for its straight and relatively short bill compared to other hermit hummingbirds.
-It has a predominantly green plumage with a darker green back and a white postocular stripe.
-The underparts are usually buffy or cinnamon-colored.
+Appearance: The Straight-billed Hermit is named for its straight and short bill compared to other hermit hummingbirds.
+It has a green plumage with a darker green back and a white postocular stripe.
+The underparts are buffy or cinnamon-colored.
 This species also has a long, slightly forked tail.

 Habitat: Straight-billed Hermits inhabit a variety of forested habitats, including primary and secondary forests, forest edges, and clearings in humid lowland and foothill areas.
 They are often found near streams, rivers, and other water sources where flowering plants are abundant.

-Conservation Status: The conservation status of the Straight-billed Hermit in Colombia is generally of least concern.
+Conservation Status: The Straight-billed Hermit is of Least Concern.

 Distribution